Salary Breakdown

 Basic Qualifications:

-+ Experience in insurance claims and the insurance legal and regulatory environment
++ Knowledge of the insurance industry, claims and the insurance defense litigation legal environment

 Preferred Qualifications: